MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Members of the Distributed COM Users group are allowed to launch, activate, and use Distributed COM objects on the computer.
 Microsoft Component Object Model (COM) is a platform-independent, distributed, object-oriented system for creating binary software components that can interact.
 Distributed Component Object Model (DCOM) allows applications to be distributed across locations that make the most sense to you and to the application.
 This group appears as a SID (security identifier) until the domain controller is made.
 The primary domain controller and it holds the operations master role (also known as flexible single master operations or FSMO).

-The Distributed COM Users applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Distributed COM Users applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |